- Drinking water can become contaminated due to what is known as, backflow.

 - As a result, the Town of Lincoln recognized a need to address the risk of backflow into its drinking water systems from privately owned properties by implementing the Backflow Prevention Program, as set out under By-law 01-134 (as amended).

-- Those properties with installed devices, remember before April 15 every year, arrange to have the backflow prevention device tested by an authorized person, and submit test results to the Town of Lincoln Building Department.
+- Those properties with installed devices arrange to have the backflow prevention device tested by an authorized person, and submit test results online.

 The main components of the program involve: